 Created by you aswell.
 Why did you need to make a second one?

-Updated by Megagoth1702 almost 4 years ago
+Updated by Megagoth1702 about 4 years ago

 Yep.
 I made a new one.